 According to the school district, 83% of Dickson County high schoolers are taking at least one CTE course.
-CTE courses provide students with opportunities to blend academic knowledge with real life work experiences, which helps prepare students to enter college or technical post-secondary education or acquire high-demand, high-wage jobs in the community.
+CTE courses provide students with opportunities to blend academic knowledge with real life work experiences.
+Additionally, several local companies offer apprenticeships in collaboration with the school district.

 Dickson County residents may also choose to send their children to one of several accredited private schools in the area.

 TCAT offers numerous technical workforce education programs in areas like industrial electrical maintenance, machine tool technology, mechatronics, HVAC, diesel powered equipment technology, welding and more.